 This Annual Report on Form 10-K contains, and our officers and representatives may from time to time make, forward-looking statements within the meaning of Section 27A of the Securities Act of 1933, as amended (the "Securities Act"), and Section 21E of the Securities Exchange Act of 1934, as amended (the "Exchange Act"), which statements involve substantial risks and uncertainties.
 All statements contained in this Annual Report on Form 10-K other than statements of historical fact, including statements regarding our future results of operations and financial position, our business strategy and plans, and our objectives for future operations, are forward-looking statements.
-The words "believe," "may," "will," "potentially," "estimate," "continue," "anticipate," "plan," "intend," "could," "would," "expect" and similar expressions that convey uncertainty of future events or outcomes are intended to identify forward-looking statements.
+The words "believe," "may," "will," "potentially," "estimate," "continue," "anticipate," "plan," "intend," "could," "would," "expect," "possible," and similar expressions that convey uncertainty of future events or outcomes are intended to identify forward-looking statements.
 Forward-looking statements included in this Annual Report on Form 10-K include, but are not limited to, statements regarding:

-- our future revenue, cost of revenue, operating expenses and cash flows; - · anticipated trends, growth rates and challenges in our business and in the markets in which we operate; - the effect of general macroeconomic conditions, including, but not limited to, the impact of foreign currency fluctuations, interest rates, inflation, recession risks and public health emergencies, such as the coronavirus ("COVID-19") pandemic, on our business, operations, and financial results and the business and operations of our customers and potential customers; - our beliefs, objectives and strategies for future operations, including plans to invest in international expansion, research and development, and our sales and marketing teams, and the impact of such investments on our operations; - changes in management and anticipated effects thereof; - our ability to increase sales of our products; - maintaining and expanding our end-customer base and our relationships with our Publisher Network; and - sufficiency of cash to meet cash needs for at least the next 12 months.
+- · our future revenue, cost of revenue, operating expenses and cash flows; - · anticipated trends, growth rates and challenges in our business and in the markets in which we operate; - the effect of general macroeconomic conditions, including, but not limited to, the impact of foreign currency fluctuations, interest rates, inflation, recession risks and geopolitical events and shifts, including substantial changes in U.S. government policies, trade agreements and spending priorities on our business, operations, and financial results and the business and operations of our customers and potential customers; - our beliefs, objectives and strategies for future operations, including plans to invest in international expansion, research and development, and our sales and marketing teams, and the impact of such investments on our operations; - · changes in management and anticipated effects thereof; - effects of current and prospective acquisitions and the integrations thereof, including that of our recent acquisitions such as Hearsay Social, Inc. ("Hearsay"); - our ability to increase sales of our products; - · maintaining and expanding our end-customer base and our relationships with our Publisher Network; and - sufficiency of cash to meet cash needs for at least the next 12 months.